domi-schuhmi/se-forum-backend/README.md

 This project constitutes the backend of the SE-FORUM.

-> The corresponding frontend project can be found [here](https://github.com/RingoDev/se-forum-frontend).
+> The corresponding frontend project can be found [here](https://github.com/RingoDev/se-forum-frontend) (access required).

 ## Configuration